dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-oracledatabase.md

 1. Create a free (or paid for) Autonomous Transaction Processing (ATP) or ADW (Autonomous Data Warehouse) instance on Oracle Cloud Infrastructure, as described in the [OCI documentation for the always free autonomous database](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/autonomous-always-free.html#GUID-03F9F3E8-8A98-4792-AB9C-F0BACF02DC3E).

     You need to provide the password for user ADMIN.
 You use this account (initially at least) for database administration activities.
 You can work both in the web based SQL Developer tool, from its desktop counterpart or from any of a plethora of database development tools.

 2. Create a schema for state data.
-Create a new user schema for storing state data - for example using the ADMIN account.
+Create a new user schema in the Oracle Database for storing state data - for example using the ADMIN account.
 Grant this new user (schema) privileges for creating a table and storing data in the associated tablespace.

     To create a new user schema in Oracle Database, run the following SQL command:

     ```SQL
-    create user dapr_state identified by DaprState4239 default tablespace users quota unlimited on users;
+    create user dapr identified by DaprPassword4239 default tablespace users quota unlimited on users;
-    grant create session, create table to dapr_state;
+    grant create session, create table to dapr;
+    ```

+3. (optional) Create table for storing state records.
+The Oracle Database state store component checks if the table for storing state already exists in the database user schema it connects to and if it does not, it creates that table.
+However, instead of having the Oracle Database state store component create the table for storing state records at run time, you can also create the table in advance.
+That gives you - or the DBA for the database - more control over the physical configuration of the table.
+This also means you do not have to grant the *create table* privilege to the user schema.

+    Run the following DDL statement to create the table for storing the state in the *dapr* database user schema :

+    ```SQL
+    CREATE TABLE dapr_state (
+			key varchar2(2000) NOT NULL PRIMARY KEY,
+			value clob NOT NULL,
+			binary_yn varchar2(1) NOT NULL,
+			etag varchar2(50)  NOT NULL,
+			creation_time TIMESTAMP WITH TIME ZONE DEFAULT SYSTIMESTAMP NOT NULL ,
+			expiration_time TIMESTAMP WITH TIME ZONE NULL,
+			update_time TIMESTAMP WITH TIME ZONE NULL
+      )
     ```

 {{% /codetab %}}